tarrasque73/RetroManager/README.md

 Parameters:

-- -tx and -ty set the targes size of the resized overlay.
+- `-tx` and `-ty` set the target size of the resized bezel.
 If not provided they default to the original dimensions.

-- -tm sets the "mode" of the resize operation, and can be either of "outer" or "inner".
-Outer means that the dimensions of the original overay taken into account for resizing are the dimensions of the full image.
-Inner means that the dimensions of the viewport are taken into account instead.
-This is usefulwhen you want to maximise the play area of the game on your screen.
-In this case some part of the overlay will be cropped. the default is "outer"
+- `-tm` sets the "mode" of the resize operation, and can be "outer", "inner" or "custom".
+Default is "outer"

+-- `outer` mode resizes the bezel based on the dimensions of the dimensions of the original image.

+-- `inner` mode resizes the bezel based on the dimensions of the viewport.
+This is useful when you want to maximise the play area of the game on your monitor.
+In this case some part of the bezel will be cropped.

+-- `custom` mode is similar to inner mode but lets you specify the size of the resized viewport explicitly with parameters `-cx` and `-cy` unless of fitting it in the target size (with optional margins).
+It's particularly useful when you want all the resized viewport to have the same size, whether they are horizontal or vertical, by launching with parameters similar to: `python retromanager.py "MAME 2016" pacman -rm custom -cx 1000 -cy 1000 -tx 1920 -ty 1080`

+- `-cx` and `-cy` set the intended size of theresized viewport for mode `outer`.
+They are ignored for other resize modes.
+If not provided they default to the original dimensions.
+If

-- -mx and -my set the margins of the resize operation.
-Are mostly used combined with "-rm inner" in ordae to leave some of the overlay visible around the resized viewport.
-They don't have much use with "-rm outer" unless you want to let some of the background visible.
-Defaults are zero.
+- `-mx` and `-my` set the margins of the resize operation. they are usually used combined with `-rm inner` in order to leave some of the bezel visible around the resized viewport.
+They don't have much use with `-rm outer` unless you want to let some of the background visible.
+They are ignored with `-rm custom`.
+Defaults are 0.

-- -bc sets the background color for the resized overlay before the resized image is pasted on it.
+- `-bc` sets the background color for the resized bezel before the resized image is pasted on it.
 It's expressed in hexadecimal values.
 Default value is "000000" (black).

-NOTE: when -tx, -ty and -rm are all missing or set to default the original overlay is just copied to the destination and it's not subject to any resize operation.
+NOTE: when `-tx`, `-ty` and `-rm` are all missing or set to default the original bezel is just copied to the destination and it's not subject to any resize operation, so the process is faster.

 Examples:

 `python retromanager.py "MAME 2016" pacman`

-Simple copy of overlay into output folder and configuration file generation
+Simple copy of bezel into output folder and configuration file generation

 `python retromanager.py "MAME 2016" pacman -rm inner`

-Resize overlay maximising the viewport area in an overlay with the same size of the original, all excess parts cropped.
+Resize bezel maximising the viewport area in an bezel with the same size of the original, all excess parts cropped.

 `python retromanager.py "MAME 2016" pacman -rm inner -mx 100 - my 100`

-Resize overlay in an overlay with the same size of the original, leaving 100 pixels of margin around the viewport.
+Resize bezel in an bezel with the same size of the original, leaving 100 pixels of margin around the viewport.

 `python retromanager.py "MAME 2016" pacman -rm inner -mx 100 - my 100 - tx 1920 - ty 1080 -bc FFFFFF`

-As above, but resized overlay will be 1920x1080 pixels.
-If the aspect ratio of the original overlay and the resized overlay differ, any excess area will be white.
+As above, but resized bezel will be 1920x1080 pixels.
+If the aspect ratio of the original bezel and the resized bezel differ, any excess area will be white.

+`python retromanager.py "MAME 2016" blktiger -rm custom -cx 1000 -cy 1000 -tx 1920 -ty 1080`
+`python retromanager.py "MAME 2016" gyruss -rm custom -cx 1000 -cy 1000 -tx 1920 -ty 1080`

+In this examples, the two bezels have different orientations because the first game has an horizontal screen and the second vertical.
+The commands produce new bezels where the viewports have the same size.

 #### config_generate